Eldov/Data_Portfolio/Project 2/README.md

-This is my first public project of an ETL pipeline using AWS and Terraform Lets see how it goes 🤔
+This is my first public project of an ETL pipeline using AWS and Terraform <br />
+Lets see how it goes 🤔